Navan Fort: In Irish mythology

 In the Ulster Cycle of Irish mythology, Emain Macha is the royal capital of the Ulaidh, the people who gave their name to the province of Ulster.
 It is the residence of Conchobar mac Nessa, king of Ulster.
 He is said to have had a warrior training school at Emain.
-Conchobar's great hall at Emain was called by medieval writers in Chraebruad (the red-branched or red-poled edifice), and his royal warriors are named the Red Branch Knights in English translations.
+Conchobar's great hall at Emain was called by medieval writers Craebruad (the red-branched or red-poled edifice), and his royal warriors are named the Red Branch Knights in English translations.

 Emain Macha is said to have been named after Macha, who is believed to have been a sovereignty goddess of the Ulaidh.
 One tale says that Macha, queen of the Ulaidh, forced her enemy's sons to dig the great bank-and-ditch after marking it out with her neck-brooch (eomuin), hence the name.
 In another tale, Macha is the fairy wife of Crunnchu.
 Despite promising not to speak of her, Crunnchu boasts that his wife can outrun the king's horses.
 The king forces the pregnant Macha to race the horses.
 She wins, but then gives birth to twins on the finish line.
 Before dying in childbirth, she curses the Ulstermen to be overcome with the exhaustion of childbirth at the time of their greatest need.
 This is a fore-tale of the Táin Bó Cúailnge (Cattle Raid of Cooley).
 The name Emain Macha is thus explained as "Macha's twins".

 The Annals of the Four Masters says that the Three Collas conquered the area in 331 AD, burning Emain Macha and driving the Ulaidh eastwards over the River Bann.
 Another tradition is that Emain Macha was destroyed by Niall of the Nine Hostages, or his sons, in the following century.

 Many other characters from Irish mythology are associated with Emain Macha, including: